bjorn-sys/Buenos-Aires-House-Price-Prediction/README.md

 This project focuses on predicting apartment prices in Buenos Aires, Argentina, using a Linear Regression model.
 The primary goal is to develop a data-driven approach for estimating apartment prices based on several key features.

 ---

+# Libraries

+* pandas : for data manipulation

+* Sklearn : for model development

+* Matplotlib : for visualaization

+* Mean-Absolute-Error : for evaluation

+---

 # 📊 Project Overview